sirisian/ecmascript-types/examples/jsx.md

 **A `match` needs a trailing `;`.** It is an expression statement where `if` and `for` are statements, so without a terminator the parser reads on into the next tag and lexes its `/` as a regular expression.

 **A decoration goes on the BLOCK.** `for (const slot of slots) @key(slot.id) { ... }` - the decorated position is the loop body, so the binding is in scope where the key is written and no lambda is needed. `@persist` lands per branch and per arm, which is finer than a tag's single flag.

+**A macro cannot emit a call to its own name.** The runtime dispatch here is `jsxCreate`, not `jsx`, and the name is forced rather than chosen. `import { jsx } from "./jsx.js" with { preprocessor: "true" }` is an ordinary import that happens to carry an attribute: it binds `jsx` in module scope, that binding is the macro function, and [`sec-replacement-decorators`](../decoratorreplacement.md) makes it a Syntax Error for anything else in the module to bind the same name.
+So `jsx` inside this module is the macro, at run time as much as at parse time - emitting `jsx("matchAll", ...)` calls the MACRO with a string, and publishing a runtime `jsx` on `globalThis` does not help, the import binding shadowing the global like any other.
+React's automatic runtime imports its dispatch as `_jsx` for the same reason, and arrives at the same shape from the other direction.

 ## What It Compiles To